MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-configure.md

 ### Move numbers from Direct Routing to Operator Connect for India

-Note: **This section applies only if you're moving numbers from Direct Routing to Operator Connect for India.**  If you're setting up numbers for new Operator Connect for India users, see [Set up numbers for new Operator Connect for India users](#set-up-phone-numbers-for-new-operator-connect-for-india-users).
+**NOTE: Read this section  only if you're moving numbers from Direct Routing to Operator Connect for India.**  If you're setting up numbers for new Operator Connect for India users, see [Set up numbers for new Operator Connect for India users](#set-up-phone-numbers-for-new-operator-connect-for-india-users).

 To move from Direct Routing to Operator Connect for India with on-premises or online phone numbers, follow these steps: